duffelhq/duffel-api-javascript/.github/README.md

 yarn publish
 ```

 The `yarn publish` task will ask you which version should be deployed.
-We follow [https://semver.org/](semantic versioning) for this package, so bump the correct version for the changes to be published.
+We follow [semantic versioning](https://www.semver.org) for this package, so bump the correct version for the changes to be published.
 Once this new version is deployed, make sure to commit the updated `package.json` and raise a new pull request with it.

 ## Documentation